WHY I BLOG

 I agree, one cannot copyright public information.
 However, within the text of MOST of my stories are personally owned photographs.
-Also the creative content that was added to these stories make them uniquely my own.
+Also the creative content that was added to these stories make them uniquely my own, each a formerly unpublished work.
 The hours and hours of research, and the compilations of genealogical material again, make each article a unique work of love.
 You may use what is here ONLY for personal use.
-I do NOT give you, or anyone else, permission to use anything on my blog in a commercial way– published, electronic, or on a CD (this means no, you can’t sell my stuff!).
+I do NOT give you, or anyone else, permission to use anything on my blog in a non-commercial or commercial way– published, electronic, or on a CD (this means no, you can’t republish my stuff without permission and you can never sell my stuff!).

 I also NEVER give permission to post my photographs on commercial web sites such as Ancestry.com, Footnote.com or Find-A-Grave or FaceBook.
 Those organizations are very useful and I pay the commercial ones well to use their services.
-However I do not want them to own my photographs which might allow them to resell them.
+However I do not want them to own my photographs which might allow them to resell them, or for my photographs to lose their source of information.
 So NO, you may not copy my photographs and post them there or in similar locations, whether or not you are able to contact me for permission.

 If you see something unique you’d like to borrow, or use in a commercial publication (for example, a chamber of commerce, another historical society, etc.) and you would like to ASK permission from me to use it, PLEASE DO contact me at my email address below.
 I might surprise you and say yes.